 and directly learn $\mathbf{L}_f$, where $\mathbf{L}_f$ is a lower triangular matrix and $\epsilon$ is a very small scalar.
 We choose $\epsilon = 1 \times 10^{-4}$.

-Although Theorem~\ref{thm1} shows that the selection of prediction horizon $N$ and embedding dimension $M$ does not affect the feasibility of the QP, it is still important to choose appropriate values for these parameters.
-A very small $N$ and $M$ can negatively impact the network's ability to extract useful information and generalize well.
-Conversely, setting $N$ and $M$ to be too large can slow down the optimization problem's solution due to the increase in dimensionality when implementing the trained model as a controller, which can result in a low control frequency.
+Although Theorem~\ref{thm1} shows that the selection of the prediction horizon $N$ and the embedding dimension $M$ does not affect the feasibility of the QP, it is still important to choose the appropriate values for these parameters.
+Very small $N$ and $M$ can negatively impact the network's ability to extract useful information and generalize well.
+Conversely, setting $N$ and $M$ too large can slow down the optimization problem's solution due to the increase in dimensionality when implementing the trained model as a controller, which can result in a low control frequency.
 Moreover, when $N$ is excessively large, the linear MPC layer may result in a large prediction error.
-Therefore, the choice of $N$ and $M$ should balance the expressiveness of the model and the controller's computational efficiency.
+Therefore, the choice of $N$ and $M$ should balance the expressiveness of the model and the computational efficiency of the controller.
 In our implementation, we choose $N=15$ and $M=20$ to strike this balance.

 { Denote the loss function as $\ell$ (see Section~\ref{subsec:loss_function}), ``differentiable" in our formulation means, gradients of $\ell$ with respect to $\mathbf{A}_f$ and $\mathbf{L}_f$, denoted as $\nabla_{\mathbf{A}_f}^{\ell}$ and $\nabla_{\mathbf{L}_f}^{\ell}$, can be computed with standard backpropagation.
 Additionally, by employing the batched QP solver introduced in \cite{amos2017optnet}, our proposed differentiable MPC layer can be integrated into a NN, enabling the training of the entire model in a standardized manner. }